La Reina del Truébano: Recognitions and awards

 In 2011 they travelled to St Patrick's Day Festival in Dublín, where they were awarded with the "Best Overall Band" title.

-Other awards from associations, municipalities, bands and festivals.

 Festival de Bandas de Gaitas "Villa de Navia"

-In 2007, La Reina del Truebano starts organizing the "Festival de Bandas de Gaitas Villa de Navia", which is still being celebrated annually today.
+In 2007, La Reina del Truebano started organizing the "Festival de Bandas de Gaitas Villa de Navia", which became an annual event.

-2007, celebrated 13 August, with the following bands:
+The 2007 festival took place on 13 August, with the following bands: